-A. WESTERN ATTIRE AND TACK.
-See Rule SC-270 and equipment and attire chart in back of rule book.

-Exception.
-A safety helmet is permitted.

-- B. SETTING THE PATTERN FOR THE APHA BARREL RACING COURSE. - 1.
-Pattern Purpose.
+- A. WESTERN ATTIRE AND TACK.
+See Rule SC-270 and equipment and attire chart in back of rule book. - Exception.
+A safety helmet is permitted. - B. SETTING THE PATTERN FOR THE APHA BARREL RACING COURSE. - Pattern Purpose.
 The cloverleaf pattern is designed to test the speed and maneuverability of the horse. - Measure Course.
 The course must be measured exactly.
 If the course is too large for the available space, then the pattern should be reduced 5 yards (4.57m) at a time until the pattern fits the arena. - Ample Room.
 Remember to set your course so that a horse may have ample room to turn and stop. - 4.
 Space Between Barrels.
 Remember to leave adequate space between barrels and any obstacle.
 The distance from barrel number 3 to finish line need not be reduced by 5 yards (4.57m) at a time if there is sufficient room for the horse to stop. - 5.
 Setting the Barrels.
-Distances of the barrels in the barrel pattern from the wall are recommended to be 45 feet from the start/finish line to the entrance gate, 18 feet from barrels 1 and 2 from the wall, and 36 feet from barrel 3 to end of arena, 60 feet from start/finish to barrel 1 and 2, 105 ft. between barrels 1 and 3 and 105 ft. between barrels 2 and 3. - C. INSTRUCTIONS FOR RUNNING THE COURSE. - Signal from Starter.
-At a signal from the starter or timer, such as the "go", the contestant will go to the barrel number 1 turning to the right of this barrel, complete a 360 degree turn, then on to barrel number 2, this time turning to the left with another 360 degree turn.
-At barrel number 3 the same passage to the left and 360 degree turn is accomplished.
+Distances of the barrels in the barrel pattern from the wall are recommended to be 45 feet from the start/finish line to the entrance gate, 18 feet from barrels 1 and 2 from the wall, and 36 feet from barrel 3 to end of arena, 60 feet from start/finish to barrel 1 and 2, 105 ft. between barrels 1 and 3 and 105 ft. between barrels 2 and 3.

+C. INSTRUCTIONS FOR RUNNING THE COURSE.